-We’re all being encouraged to recycle and take more responsibility when managing our waste.
+We’re all being encouraged to recycle and take more responsibility when managing our food waste.
 Some things are easier to manage than others but some people find themselves asking the question: can all food waste be composted?

 All food waste can be composted.
-The thing to remember about food is that anything that’s food to us, will be food to something else.
+The thing to remember about food waste is that anything that’s food to us, will be food to something else.
 You only need to see what happens when something goes beyond its ‘Best before’ date.
 It will, without fail, show signs of deteriorating.
 It usually starts by displaying a colourful collection of mould patches.

 The mould is a fungus and this is the first stage of many that will, ultimately, finish with compost.
-By the time food waste reaches the point of being finished compost, the food items in the waste will be unrecognizable and untraceable.
+By the time food waste reaches the point of being finished compost, the food items in the food waste will be unrecognizable and untraceable.
 That’s the power of composting.

 Do I need to prepare food waste before composting?